 Fitness, Wellness and Instructional Classes

 UREC offers a variety of fitness and wellness opportunities including Personal Training, Women on Weights, and group exercise classes such as Zumba, Boot Camp and Yoga.
 See the Group Exercise Schedule here: UREC Group X schedule.
 We also offer many instructional classes including CPR/AED, Water Safety Instructor, Lifeguard Training and SCUBA.
 Come join a class, meet new friends and keep healthy!

-The UREC Intramural Sports Program offers intramural opportunities, at no additional cost to UWM students, throughout the year.
-The program consists of team and individual sport activities that are organized as multi-week leagues and single day tournaments for UWM students to compete against each other, all at no additional cost.
-Many different sports such as Basketball, Volleyball, Dodgeball, Soccer, Futsal, Flag Football, Racquetball, Ultimate Frisbee and Team Trivia are offered.
+The UREC Intramural Sports Program offers multi-week leagues and single day tournaments for UWM students to compete against each other, all at no additional cost.
+Many different sports such as basketball, volleyball, soccer, dodgeball, flag football, futsal, racquetball, bowling, billiards, and more are available.
 Please refer to the Intramural tab on the UREC website for current sports and events, registration deadlines, dates and times.

-The UREC Sport Clubs Program is designed to provide students the opportunity to participate in competitive sports against clubs of other universities as a means to enhance their university experience and provide a vehicle for a well-rounded education through physical, social and leadership development.
-Sport Clubs are formed, developed, governed, and administered by the student members of each individual club with the assistance and support of the Sport Clubs Program staff.
+The UREC Sport Clubs Program is designed to provide students the opportunity to participate in competitive sports against clubs of other universities as a means to enhance their educational experience through physical, social, and leadership development.
+Sport Clubs are created, developed, governed, and administered by the student members of each individual club with the assistance and support of the Sport Clubs Program staff.
 Please refer to the Sport Clubs tab on the UREC website for current clubs, club contacts, practice details, and additional information.

 Klotsche Center and Pavilion